-The manufacturer Nissin introduced the Cup Noodle’s line original product in 1971, and since then, the company has been developing a wide variety of Nissin Cup Noodles to suit local tastes in each country.
+The manufacturer Nissin introduced the line’s original product in 1971, and since then, the company has been developing a wide variety of Cup Noodles to suit local tastes in each country.

 Nissin Cup Noodle Bukkomi Meshi

-The garnishes and soup base for the cup rice are almost the same as those in the original soy sauce flavor Nissin Cup Noodle, including shrimps, egg bits, and mystery meat.
+The garnishes and soup base for the cup rice are almost the same as the original soy sauce flavor Nissin Cup Noodle, including shrimps, egg bits, and mystery meat.